piotrlaczkowski/keras-data-processor/docs/features.md

-# Defining Features Preprocessors (Feature Space)
+# Defining Features for Preprocessing 🌟

+Customize the preprocessing pipeline by setting up a dictionary that maps feature names to their respective types, tailored to your specific requirements.

 ## 💯 Numeric Features

-You can define numerical features in different ways depending on the customization you require:
+Explore various methods to define numerical features tailored to your needs:

 === "ℹ️ Simple Declaration"

-    ```python linenums="1"
+    ```python
     features_specs = {
         "feat1": "float",
         "feat2": "FLOAT",